D1N2O3B4/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion delete the directory my_first_directory
-10-back script to change back to previous directory from current working directory 11-lists displays all files in the current working directory, parent directory and boot directory
+10-back script to change back to previous directory from current working directory 11-lists displays all files in the current working directory, parent directory and boot directory 12-file_type is a script that creates a file iamafile in the directory tmp and thenprints the file file type of iamafile